AndrewGrant2001/Family-Tree/README.md

   This program was written for my COMP-1410 Intro to Algorithms and Programming II class for our final assignment.

 # Acknowledgments
-  Professor - Dr. Saeed Samet
-  Assisted in Testing - Devon Clark
+  Professor - Dr. Saeed Samet, Assisted in Testing - Devon Clark